t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hy"></a>
-*Q: Can DoxBox Explorer run under Linux?*
+*Q: Can LibreCrypt Explorer run under Linux?*

-*A:* Yes - DoxBox Explorer can be used under Linux when run under [Wine](http://www.winehq.org/).
+*A:* Yes - LibreCrypt Explorer can be used under Linux when run under [Wine](http://www.winehq.org/).

  * * *